Micellar Water vs. Cleansing Oil—What’s the Difference?

 If you feel like you’ve over-cleansed your face, don’t worry—it’s not beyond rescue.
 Simply stop doing your current routine and give your skin time to breathe and heal itself, then make sure to choose the right products to use on your face depending on your skin type.

-If you need more help figuring out the right skincare routine for you, click here to book an online consultation with a Belo MD.
-If you want to speak to the Beauty Expert herself, click here to book an online consultation with Dr. Vicki Belo.
+If you need more help figuring out the right skincare routine for you, click here to book a consultation.

 January 27, 2021